-- VEHS conducts noise surveys as needed through job hazard surveys, requests from the Occupational Health Clinic and departments.
-If you are a supervisor or an employee and suspect that someone may be exposed to high noise levels, you are obligated to contact VEHS and request noise monitoring.
+- OCRS conducts noise surveys as needed through job hazard surveys, requests from the Occupational Health Clinic and departments.
+If you are a supervisor or an employee and suspect that someone may be exposed to high noise levels, you are obligated to contact OCRS and request noise monitoring.

 - One indicator that noise levels may be too high is when people raise their voices during personal conversation.
 Supervisors are responsible for requesting additional noise monitoring when any changes occur in production, process, equipment or controls which might increase employee exposure to increased noise levels.

 - The Vanderbilt Occupational Health Clinic (OHC) conducts annual hearing testing and maintains records of the test results for employees who have been identified by OCRS as needing to be included in a Hearing Conservation Program.
 More information about OHC's responsibilties in the Vanderbilt Hearing Protection Program is available on the OHC web site at Hearing Test Services.

 - Annual Hearing Conservation training is provided by OCRS.

 - When administrative and engineering control measures are inadequate to protect employees from hearing loss, OCRS provides recommendations for appropriate hearing protection PPE.

 Hearing Protection Resource Links